Accounts Receivable

 The account is called A/R for short.
 There usually is only one single account on the chart of accounts to track all of the outstanding invoices even though the word "accounts" is plural.

-This is an account that should be added to your chart of accounts by the first time you write an invoice.
+This is a bookkeeping 101 account that should be added to your chart of accounts by the first time you write an invoice.
 The account will be used to track the money that is owed to your business.

 When you obtain the bookkeeping services of a professional bookkeeper they will make sure this account is setup for you.